-Assigning chemical determinands as Priority 2 determinands to a supply allows resources to be focused on these (Priority 2) determinands.
+Assigning chemical determinands as Priority 2 and Priority 3 determinands to a supply allows resources to be focused on these (Priority 2) determinands.
 As a result, once a determinand has been assigned as a Priority 2 determinand, more frequent monitoring (monthly, or weekly, in the cases of fluoride and chlorine) than the sampling used to identify the Priority 2 determinand is required for compliance purposes.
 More frequent monitoring yields a clearer picture of the determinand's threat to health.
-This sampling frequency is not required during the process of identifying Priority 2 determinands.
-Only two samples are required for Priority 2 determinand identification.
+This sampling frequency is not required during the process of identifying determinands.
+Only two samples are required for determinand identification.

-The difficulty with collecting only two samples for Priority 2 determinand identification is that a reliable indication of the determinand's concentration range cannot necessarily be obtained.
-To compensate for this shortcoming, the samples need to be taken at a time and place during which the determinand's concentration, if variable, is likely to be at its highest.
+The difficulty with collecting only two samples for determinand identification is that a reliable indication of the determinand's concentration range cannot necessarily be obtained.
+To compensate for this shortcoming, the samples need to be taken at a place where, and time when, the determinand's concentration, if variable, is likely to be at its highest.

-This section provides guidance on selecting sampling times and locations when monitoring for Priority 2 determinand identification.
-Section 6 of the guide contains a summary of the sampling times and locations for specific determinands or determinand groups.
+This section provides guidance on selecting sampling times and locations when sampling for determinand identification.
+Section 5 of the guide contains a summary of the sampling times and locations for specific determinands or determinand groups.

-A4.2 When to sample
+A.4.2 When to sample